vatsalsmehta/aws_db_nodejs/README.md

 Here we use docClient for the same.
 We add a simple item to the db

-###Following are the steps for deploying a node.js webapp to aws and also using database from aws###
+We have performed the following operations:
+Add a record to Database inside function addItemToDB Get a record from Database inside function getItemFromDb